Josh-XT/AGiXT/docs/1-Getting started/Quick Start.md

 - `POSTGRES_USER` is the username to connect to the database with, this should be `postgres` by default.
 - `POSTGRES_PASSWORD` **is the password to connect to the database with, this should be changed from the example file if using database.**

+**Oobabooga Text Generation Web UI Configuration**
+- `TORCH_CUDA_ARCH_LIST` is the CUDA architecture list to use for the Oobabooga text generation web UI.
+Example: RTX3000-5000 series are version `7.5`.
+Find yours at https://developer.nvidia.com/cuda-gpus .
+- `CLI_ARGS` is the CLI arguments to pass to the Oobabooga text generation web UI.
+By default, this is set to `--listen --api --chat` and is not configurable in the AGiXT installer, it will need changed manually in the `.env` file if you want to change it to add additional arguments.

 ### Running and Updating AGiXT
 Any time you want to run or update AGiXT, run the following commands from your `AGiXT` directory: